stjeffer/agent-universe/README.md

 | **Friction Mapping** | Specific pain points with time impact and automation potential | Prioritizes what to solve |
 | **Agent Blueprints** | Complete, deployment-ready agent packages | Ship in 30 minutes, not 30 days |

-**This isn't a list of ideas.
-It's a library of evidence-based solutions.**

 ---

 ## 📊 What's Inside